 What is Dry Needling?

-Dry Needling, also known as Intramuscular Stimulation, is an effective technique used to treat pain arising from muscles and/or nerves at Gallagher Chiropractic and Wellness, in Charlotte, NC.
+Dry Needling, also known as Intramuscular Stimulation, is an effective technique used to treat pain arising from muscles and/or nerves at Gallagher Chiropractic and Wellness Center, in Charlotte, NC.
 Dry needling involves inserting a needle, without medication or injection, into an area of the muscle known as a trigger point.
 A trigger point is an irritable, hard “knot” within a muscle that is painful when palpated and can produce significant pain over a large area.
 Trigger points are very common and can often make everyday tasks difficult.
 Often, these trigger points may be too deep to be effectively treated by other treatment techniques.

 How does Dry Needling work?